-Only months after his return to the Sydney pub scene with the takeover and renovation of The Duke in Enmore, publican Jaime Wirth – who was previously behind the Drink’n’Dine empire, responsible for making over Petersham’s Oxford Tavern and Surry Hills’s Norfolk Hotel – has once again collaborated with Ghostboy Cantina’s Toby Wilson and Drnks natural wine merchant Joel Amos to give Waterloo’s long-overlooked hotel a much-needed refresh.
+Only months after his return to the Sydney pub scene with the takeover and renovation of The Duke in Enmore, publican Jaime Wirth – who was previously behind the Drink’n’Dine empire, responsible for making over Petersham’s Oxford Tavern and Surry Hills’s Norfolk Hotel – once again collaborated with Ghostboy Cantina’s Toby Wilson and Drnks natural wine merchant Joel Amos to give Waterloo’s long-overlooked hotel a much-needed refresh.

 “Even back when I had The Norfolk I had my eye on this hotel [to take over the lease],” Wirth says.
 “But nothing ever happened.
 Then, suddenly, it was like ‘You’ve got to open tomorrow’.”

 When The George relaunched in April, 2019, there were few clues on the building’s exterior that anything inside had changed.
 Only two new signs – one for the shiny new Drnks bottle shop and another for Taco King – hint at what’s happening inside.

 The bottle shop is the first bricks-and-mortar enterprise for the previously online-only natural and organic wine specialist.
 As well as offering a near-complete range of the wines found on the website, the Drnks retail outlet is stocked with a diverse range of other inebriants.

 “We’ll have small units of really obscure craft beers,” founder Joel Amos says, “but we’ll also have slabs of Melbourne Bitter cans.
 And Jack Daniel’s behind the counter.”